Conditions of Carriage

-We collect personal information about you (including health information where necessary) to provide products and services to you, process your travel arrangements, facilitate your participation in the loyalty programs of Qantas and other organisations, conduct marketing activities and market research, and for immigration and customs control, security, administrative and legal purposes.
+We collect personal information about you (including health information where necessary) to provide products and services to you, contact you about and process your travel arrangements, facilitate your participation in the loyalty programs of Qantas and other organisations, conduct marketing activities and market research, and for immigration and customs control, security, administrative and legal purposes.
 If the information is not provided by you, we may not be able to provide the service requested.

 For these purposes, you authorise us to retain your personal information and to disclose your personal information to our related companies, other Carriers, travel service providers, organisations which provide services to us, such as collecting commissions, your employer if you are travelling on a Ticket provided through your employer's corporate travel agreement with us, credit and other payment card companies, various law enforcement agencies and governments around the world for security, customs, emergency and immigration purposes.
 For more details see our Privacy Statement.